Benefits | Limitations | Example contract | Typical clauses | How to terminate | Alternatives

 What is an open listing agreement?

 An open listing is a non-exclusive contract between a seller and a real estate agent (or several agents).
-It stipulates that the seller will pay an agent’s commission if the agent introduces them to a buyer who ultimately closes on the home.
+It stipulates that the seller will pay real estate agent commission if the agent introduces them to a buyer who ultimately closes on the home.

-Unlike other listing agreements, an open listing lets the seller retain the right to pursue a for sale by owner (FSBO) transaction.
-If the seller finds the buyer who closes, they won’t have to pay commission at all.
+Unlike other listing agreements, an open listing lets the seller retain the right to pursue a for-sale by owner (FSBO) transaction.
+If the seller finds a buyer who closes, they won’t have to pay a commission at all.

 In practice, a FSBO seller may sign multiple open listing agreements with different agents as a low-risk way to attract more prospective buyers for their home.